eclipse-che4z/che-che4z-lsp-for-cobol/.github/ISSUE_TEMPLATE/internal-changes.md

 - Code review done by at least one other team member.
 - Manual testing is done.
 - Documentation is added and reviewed (if needed).
-- Pull request is approved.
+- The pull request is approved.
 - The story is merged into the development branch.
 - Tests are performed on the development branch.